How To Recession Proof Your Business – Proven Techniques

 How recession impacts businesses

-Recessions can have far-reaching effects on businesses, both large and small.
+Recessions can have far-reaching effects on businesses, both large and small business owners.
 During an economic downturn, you may experience declines in sales and profits, leading to reduced cash flow and financial instability.

 During the Great Recession of 2008-2009, the number of business bankruptcies in the United States increased by 51% compared to the pre-recession period, according to data from the American Bankruptcy Institute.